websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-an-example-ccr-installation-replicating-between-data-centers.md

 > **Liferay Enterprise Search (LES) Subscribers**

-Configure Liferay DXP's Cross-Cluster Replication module and Elasticsearch to set up a read-write connection from one Elasticsearch server to one Liferay DXP cluster node, and a read connection from another Elasticsearch server to a second Liferay DXP cluster node:
+Configure Liferay DXP's Cross-Cluster Replication module and Elasticsearch to set up a read-write connection from one Elasticsearch cluster to one Liferay DXP cluster node, and a read connection from another Elasticsearch cluster to a second Liferay DXP cluster node:

 ![With Cross-Cluster Replication, disparate data centers can hold synchronized Elasticsearch clusters with Liferay DXP indexes.](./configuring-an-example-ccr-installation-replicating-between-data-centers/images/01.png)